 The essence of livelihood was threatened by four major forces.
 In response, ILCA members created essential expressions to voice the humanitarian needs of working families in crisis.
 When aggregated, these expressions can represent a textbook to preserve history and educate present and future generations of labor communicators.

 Submit material to firstname.lastname@example.org and put Essential Expressions in the subject line or body text.
-Deadline for submissions is Oct.
-29, 2021.
+Please send ASAP; late fall 2021 deadline TBD.
 There is no fee and no limit on the number of submissions.
 All teachable collateral is welcome.